← All articles

 Beyond the OEMs, regional and specialised stores still matter for the right title.
 APKPure, Uptodown, and Amazon Appstore (especially on Amazon Fire devices) all transact non-trivial volume in specific niches.
 Niche curators like itch.io and GOG Mobile address audiences that are unreachable through Play Store search alone.

-If you operate as if iOS App Store + Google Play is still the full picture, three things hurt you in 2026.
+If you operate as if iOS App Store plus Google Play is the full picture, four things hurt you.
+Only the last one is about money changing hands per transaction.

 The honest unit economics on alternative channels are messier than headline numbers suggest.
-Three observations from publishers who’ve made the move.
+Four observations from publishers who’ve made the move.

 CPI on alt stores is rarely an apples-to-apples comparison.
 A “low CPI” on an OEM store may reflect lower ad supply but also less competitive ad inventory.
 Net-net it’s still usually cheaper than Play UA, but you have to model lifetime value alongside the install cost — not in isolation.